Back to All Events

 Race Rules

-Dogs are allowed within the campground and anywhere else that follows the rules of the state park itself, but they will not be allowed near the group fire pit, or the aid station.
-Not everyone is a dog person and we certainly don’t need any dog fights.
+6. Dogs are allowed within the campground and anywhere else that follows the rules of the state park itself, but they will not be allowed near the group fire pit, or in the aid station.
+Although we love all of our 4-legged friends, not everyone is a dog person and we want to respect that.

-No Poles on the first loop - we are all running the same one and we want to make sure no one gets whacked in the shin.
+13. No Poles on the first loop - we want to make sure no one gets whacked in the shin.
 We will have sawhorses set up at start/finish to stage your poles so that you can get them after the first loop.

 Where to Stay